 Keep forgetting to chuck your summer mitts in the wash?
 Beware, you could be heading for Toxic Mitt Syndrome!
 Stinky mitts are caused through not washing your super sweaty mitts through the summer months.
 Every wondered why you get targeted by flies and insects on your summer ride? – It could be those stinky mitts.

-Don’t Ruin the pic!
+Don’t Ruin the Bike Pic!

 Abide be the rules of #BAAW (Bike Against A Wall) when taking photos of your pride and joy.
 These rules developed by the high lords of Insta are;